-The NJSIAA has contracted with Drug Free Sport International to administer the testing program.
-Drug Free Sport International is the official administrator of drug-testing programs for organizations like the NCAA, NFL, Minor League Baseball and many others.
+The NJSIAA has contracted with The National Center for Drug Free Sport, Inc. to administer the testing program.
+The National Center for Drug Free Sport is the official administrator of the NCAA drug testing program and the Minor League Baseball drug prevention program.